oracle-livelabs/database/global-microservices-springdata-nosql/run-nosql-app-container/run-nosql-app-container.md

     source ~/global-microservices-springdata-nosql/env.sh
     </copy>
     ```
-Set the variable IP_CI with the value copied in Task 3.
+Set the variable IP_CI with the Public IP address value copied in Task 3.
 Execute in the Cloud Shell.

     ```shell
     <copy>